thejsway/thejsway/manuscript/chapter02.md

 * Its **value**, which is the data stored in the variable.
 * Its **type**, which determines the role and actions available to the variable.

+!!! info

-I> You don't have to define a variable type explicitly in JavaScript.
+    You don't have to define a variable type explicitly in JavaScript.
 Its type is deduced from the value stored in the variable and may change while the program runs.
 That's why we say that JavaScript is a **dynamically typed** language.
 Other languages, like C or Java, require variable types to always be defined.
 This is called **static typing**.

 ### Declaring a variable